Tropical approach to Nagata's conjecture in positive characteristic: Influenced subsets in the Newton polytope

-\begin{rem} The dual object for a hypersurface is its Newton polytope.
+\begin{remark} The dual object for a hypersurface is its Newton polytope.
 The dual objects for the varieties of higher codimension are so-called {\it generalized Newton polytopes} or {\it valuations} in the McMullen polytope algebra \cite{brion, erhart}.
-In fact, $\Inf$ for a variety $Y$ of any codimension can be defined in a similar way, but it is not clear what is the right substitute for $\vol(\Inf(P))$ in this case. \end{rem}
+Even though for $X\subset Y\subset \KK^k$ with $\mathrm{codim}(Y)>1$ we can define $\I(\Trop(X))$ in a similar fashion (by intersecting the stars of cells of $\Trop(X)$ with $Y$), it is not clear what is the right substitute for $\vol(\Inf(\Trop(X)))$ in this case. \end{remark}